Our 2-day tour in Kaeng Krachan national park includes two full days of wildlife watching both on foot and by car.

 There are good reasons for each season to visit the park.
 Some species are fairly consistently seen no matter what season.
 For example, Dusky Langurs, Stump-tailed Macaques, and White-handed Gibbons are often seen on our tours in Kaeng Krachan.
 Same can be said about various resident bird species including the majestic Great Hornbill, but for these huge birds chances increase when there are fruiting fig trees around.

 The forest is the most lush in the months May to November, and sometimes even in early December.

 January tends to be quite cool, the hot dry months tend to be February - March, sometimes April depending on when the first rains arrive.
 This dry period usually means a bit higher chances to see some of the large charismatic mammal species on our tours.
 They will be attracted to the waterholes along the road.
 Even though you'd still need a ton of luck, some of our guests have been extremely lucky to even see leopards this time of year.
 Also elephants which are quite uncommon in much of the park, do reveal themselves a bit more often in this season.

 The downside is that the forest is often very dry and not as attractive as it can be during wetter months.

 From about March the chances for birdlife seem to increase when various species start nesting.
 This continues into the following few months.

-Generally in April the first bigger rainstorms will arrive and slowly the forest will become more lush over the coming months.
+Generally in April the first bigger rainstorms will arrive and slowly the forest will become more lush over the following months.
 This is a great season with more activity of herpetofauna, arthropods, and as mentioned many birds like broadbills, kingfishers, and later on the pittas that start breeding.
 For certain species this will continue even into July.